Scheduled Caste SubPlan Programme

 Empowering women for sustainable livelihood development through backyard pond fish farming

-Backyard pond fish culture is a simple intervention which is considered as one of the best options to improve livelihood of rural community.
+Backyard pond fish culture is a simple intervention which is considered one of the best options to improve livelihood of rural community.
 ICAR-CIFRI adopted SC women of Sunderbans for livelihood development through inland fisheries.
 Women Fishers Meet (Mahila Matasyajibi Sammelan) was organized to sensitize the women of Sunderban on the opportunities of inland fisheries for livelihood development.
 Dr. Himanshu Pathak, Secretary, DARE, Govt. of India and Director General, ICAR inaugurated and graced the occasion.
 Various fisheries inputs such as fish seed, fish feed and lime were provided to the 470 SC women from 38 hamlets under 17 GPs of Gosaba and Basanti block of Sundarbans for backyard pond fish farming.

 An awareness programme on backyard pond fish culture was organized in collaboration with Kultali Milon Tirtha Society at Kultali, South 24 Parganas, West Bengal.
 Fisheries inputs in the form of fish seed and feed were distributed to the 100 SC women from six villages (Amjhara, Basanti, Ramchandrakhali, Uttar Mokamberia, Fulmalancha, Charavidya) of Basanti, Sunderban.